ExploreASL/Documentation/docs/Functions.md

 **Description:**

-This function generates all markdown files, which are necessary for the mkdocs documentation.
+This function generates all markdown files, which are necessary for the mkdocs documentation - i.e. it initializes the MD files needed for deploying the documentation.
+It copies the manually edited MD files and crawls through function headers to ready everything for the deployment

+1. Administration
+2. Copy MD-files from ExploreASL source-code
+3. Copy the manually edited MD-files
+4. Crawl through function headers to generate reference manual

 ----